mfagerlund/Box2dNet.Godot/README.md

 > I don't use Unity and therefore cannot support it.
 This wrapper is meant for stand-alone use in .NET code, for instance with Monogame.

+# Godot

+This fork uses Godot Vector instead of System.Numerics.

 # License

 You may do whatever you like with the code in this repo.
 Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!